MPLhack3d/MPLhack3d.github.io/_tabs/about.md

 Feel free to connect with me on my socials.
 I'm always eager to engage with fellow enthusiasts and professionals in the field.

-My current stats are listed below
+My current stats are listed below:

 ## Tryhackme
 <img src="https://tryhackme-badges.s3.amazonaws.com/MPLhack3d.png" alt="MPLhack3d - Tryhackme" />